khazarkhorrami/VGS_alignment/README.md

 # project2
-Audio-Visual alignment analysis in a attention-based neural VGS model
+Audio-Visual alignment analysis in an attention-based VGS model